Current Issue

 Since specific articles are subject to relocation, please bookmark this page when citing articles from this e-journal.
 After reformatting earlier issues many articles were moved to new locations.

-NOTE: This e-journal is maximized for Microsoft's Internet Explorer 7 and later.
-A different browser may not be able to see Greek and Hebrew characters, among other features.
+NOTE: This e-journal is maximized for browsers like Chrome and Edge.
+Different browsers may not be able to see Greek and Hebrew characters, among other features.
 For more information on encoding non-Roman characters, see James Adair, General Editor, TC: A Journal of Biblical Textual Criticism.

 Search All Issues